 How long are the services?

-The 9 a.m. and 11 a.m. services at Saint Mark’s last a little more than 1 hour.
+The 9 a.m. and 11 a.m.
+Sunday services at Saint Mark’s last a little over one hour.
 Other services may run shorter.
 Watch video of recent services here.

 What should I wear?